Cheers to 25 Years!

 The mission of Healing Hands Health Center is to glorify Christ by providing quality, charitable health care to low income uninsured and underinsured residents of Northeast Tennessee and Southwest Virginia

 Welcome to Healing Hands Health Center

 In 1997, the mission committee of First Presbyterian Church, Bristol, TN read an article in Parade Magazine about the health care crisis in the United States.
-It stated that one million more Americans go without health insurance each year, and one way communities could help was to start a free clinic.
+It stated that one million more Americans go without health insurance each year, and one way communities could help was to start a charitable clinic.
 The initial planning meeting for the health center was attended by one hundred people.

 Our Health Services